in

 Cost and Transparency: Verify that the EOR provides fair rates along with transparent price schedules.

-Global presence: of an EOR with a significant geographic reach can provide companies hiring across several countries more simple support.
+Global presence: EOR with a significant geographic reach can provide companies hiring across several countries simpler support.

 Conclusion